Abdelrahman-dev0/Employment-Dashboard/README.md

 - Job Model: The Job model consists of position, description, offer, maximum candidate number, and qualifications.
 - Qualifications Model: The Qualifications model consists of description.

-Yes, you can add icons to your `Technologies` section to make it more visually appealing and easier to read.
-One way to do this is to use icons from a library like Font Awesome.

-Here is an example of how you might update your `Technologies` section to include icons:

 ## Technologies

 - Backend: <i class="fab fa-node-js"></i> Node.js and <i class="fab fa-node-js"></i> Express.js